How much is the state pension & what age will I get it?

 However, you will pay tax on any income above the annual personal allowance.

-Here's an example.
-The full new state pension gives you an annual income of £10,600.
-The personal allowance is £12,570 so you could earn up to £1,970 a year on top of the state pension before having to pay any tax at all.
+For example, the full new state pension gives you an annual income of £11,502.40.
+The personal allowance is £12,570 so you could earn up to £1,067.60 a year before you have to pay any tax at all.

-If you’re still earning and drawing the state pension, talk to a financial adviser to make sure you’re not wasting too much of your state pension paying tax.
+If you’re still earning and drawing the state pension, talk to a financial adviser to make sure you’re not wasting too much of your state pension paying taxes.

 It may make sense to scale back your hours or find another solution.